miguelcobain/ember-composability-tools/README.md

 ### 2. Access to parent and children

-While composing components like we say in our previous ember-leaflet example, we often need to access parent/child components.
+While composing components like we saw in our previous ember-leaflet example, we often need to access parent/child components.
 E.g, when we write:

 ```hbs
 <LeafletMap @lat={{51.505}} @lng={{-0.09}} @zoom={{13}} as |layers|>